 View the video courtesty of Stantec

-The Kentucky Department of Fish & Wildlife Resources in partnership with the U.S. Fish & Wildlife Service and the U.S. Army Corps of Engineers is undertaking a project to restore stream and wetland habitat in a stream known as “Hatchery Creek.”
+The Kentucky Department of Fish & Wildlife Resources in partnership with the U.S. Fish & Wildlife Service and the U.S. Army Corps of Engineers has finished a project to restore stream and wetland habitat in a stream known as “Hatchery Creek.”

 The project will restore stream and wetland habitat for over one mile from the U.S. Fish and Wildlife Service-Wolf Creek National Fish Hatchery down the valley to the Cumberland River.
 It was designed to maximize ecological benefits including water quality improvements, restoration of fish and wildlife habitat, and to create stream conditions favorable for trout and other wildlife….read more